 Take the first step to address it briefly in your cover letter or in the “additional information” section in your job application form.

 Situation #2: University or college holidays and vacations

-Typically, recruiters will not question graduates about having no employment history (e.g. internships) during semester breaks or school holidays, as they don’t see these as gaps.
+Recruiters generally won’t question you about your lack of employment history, such as internships, during semester breaks or school holidays, as they don’t see these as gaps.

-However, not having any work experience at all will make you less attractive as a job candidate – especially if you are competing with other graduate applicants who have internship or part-time work experience.
+However, no work experience at all will make you less attractive as a job candidate – especially if you’re competing with other candidates who have completed internships or can boast of part-time work experience!

 Situation #3: Being unemployed for a period of time after graduation

-Many graduates worry about not being able to secure a job immediately after leaving school as it may make them seem unemployable to employers.
-While employers would be curious about what you’ve been doing during the time that you’re unemployed, they will not actually penalise you for taking your time to start your career.
+If you’re worried about not being able to secure a job immediately after leaving school, consider taking a gap year to travel or courses to learn new skill sets before shouldering long-term commitments.
+While employers would definitely be curious about what you were up to during the time that you’re unemployed, they won’t actually penalise you for taking your time to start your career.

-Whether or not you have a strong justification for your gap, never make up a false one.
+Whether or not you have a strong justification for the gap in your resume, never make up a falsehood to cover one.
 You don’t necessarily have to go into detail with your explanation, but not addressing your gaps or lying about them will only add to your recruiters’ uncertainty about hiring you.